A budgeting app can be very helpful whether you’re new to budgeting altogether or your current method just isn’t working for you.

 Best for tracking investments and net worth

 It’s completely free to download for iPhone or Android, and its financial planning tools are available for anyone to use.
-However, if you want to invest with Personal Capital, you’ll need at least $100,000 to start.
+However, if you want to invest with Empower, you’ll need at least $100,000 to start.

-When Team Clark tried out the Personal Capital app, we found the following pros and cons:
+When Team Clark tried out the Empower app, we found the following pros and cons.

-If you’re interested in free financial planning tools that will especially help you work toward retirement, Personal Capital can be a great choice.
+If you’re interested in free financial planning tools that will help you work toward retirement, Empower can be a great choice.
 To learn more about the app, check out our full review.

 Best for creating a strict budget

 Cost: $14.99/month or $99/year after a 34-day free trial